JoshuaMaldonado/SQLproject/README.md

 # SoccerSQLproject
-Analisis of soccer market in the US in the MLS, USL, and NWL.
+Analisis of soccer market in the US in the MLS, USL, and NWSL.